 Germany has long enjoyed close and friendly political relations with Jordan.
 In many areas, Germany is one of the most important partners of this country, which in 1994 was the second Arab state to conclude a peace treaty with Israel and is actively engaged, both within the region and internationally, in efforts to secure a peaceful solution to the Middle East conflict.
-Beyond the political arena, the two countries also work together successfully in development cooperation as well as in the economic, academic and cultural sectors.
+Beyond the political arena, the two countries work together successfully in development cooperation as well as in the economic, scientific, academic and cultural sectors.
 In addition, Bundeswehr units have been stationed in Jordan since October 2017.

 Four of Germany’s political foundations have their own offices in Jordan: the Friedrich-Ebert-Stiftung, the Friedrich Naumann Foundation for Freedom, the Konrad-Adenauer-Stiftung and the Hanns Seidel Foundation.
+Two others – the Heinrich Böll Foundation and the Rosa Luxemburg Foundation – work in Jordan from their offices in the Palestinian territories.

 Economic relations and development cooperation